Skip to main content

 Student care is central to everything we do.
 Student care is all that a school and community does to meet the personal, social and academic needs of students.
 We value relationships, engagement, support and respect.

-Your Student Services team
+Your College Engagement team

-Associate Principal of Student Services Gavin Bradshaw
+Associate Principal of College Engagement Gavin Bradshaw

-Student Service Coordinator Year 7 and 8 Kristi Bates
+College Engagement Coordinator Year 7 and 8 Kristi Bates

-Student Service Coordinator Year 7 and 8 Jordan Butler
+College Engagement Coordinator Year 7 and 8 Jordan Butler

-Student Service Coordinator Year 9 and 10 Rob Watt
+College Engagement Coordinator Year 9 and 10 Rob Watt

-Student Service Coordinator Year 11 and 12 Daniel Njegich
+College Engagement Coordinator Year 11 and 12 Daniel Njegich

 PROPEL